Did you know that coffee is one of the most popular beverages in the world?

 The process of storing them is the same as whole beans.

 But there is an extra step to using this type of bean.
 When you are ready for a cup the beans will need to be roasted first before they are used in a grinder.
-This can be done in a skillet on the stove or in a roasting machine that can be bought online.
+Roasting coffee beans can be done in a skillet on the stove or in a roasting machine that can be bought online.

 Most people agree that coffee should not be stored in a refrigerator because it is particularly good at absorbing nearby food smells.
+Also, coffee absorbs moisture.
 That means your next cup of coffee could taste like onions or a mixture of whatever you have in your refrigerator.

-But when it comes to storing coffee in the freezer, I have read varying opinions on it.
-Some say that the best temperature for storing coffee is at room temperature.
+When it comes to storing coffee in the freezer, I have read varying opinions on it.
+Some say that the best temperature for storing coffee is room temperature.
 While on the other hand, I have read reports of people who think their coffee tastes simply fine after freezing.

 I think freezing coffee will make it last longer but could diminish its taste over time.

-If you choose to freeze your coffee it would be best to do so in an airtight container such as a vacuumed sealed bag.
-Place portion sized amounts of coffee into these bags to limit unused coffee to unfreezing and air.
+If you choose to freeze your coffee beans it would be best to do so in an airtight container such as a vacuum-sealed bag.
+Place portion-sized amounts of coffee into these bags to limit unused coffee to unfreezing, air, and moisture

 Shelf life: one year or two years frozen

-Buying prepackaged ground coffee at the store is going to be the most cost-effective.
+Buying prepackaged ground coffee at the store is going to be the most cost-effective versus fresh beans.

 While it will last longer than whole beans you should go by the expiration date on the package.
-Most prepackaged ground coffee is good for up to a and even a few months past the expiration date, especially when it is frozen.
-When freezing it is best to vacuum seal the coffee before freezing.
+Most prepackaged ground coffee is good for up to six months and even a few months past the expiration date, especially when it is frozen.
+When freezing it is best to put the coffee in a vacuum-sealed bag before freezing.

 In my experience, coffee opened shortly after its expiration date still tastes alright.